robertonetti/2.0.FCSeqTools.jl/src/README.md

 Learns a profile model from a q-states number matrix and samples "number" sequences from it.
 The "pseudo_count" and "threshold" are applied to the frequencies needed for the computation of the model parameters.
 See `weight_of_sequences` for the "threshold" parameter

 - `gibbs_sampling(q,h_local,Jij,sequences,site_degree,contact_list,sweeps)`
 Performs N="sweeps" Gibbs MonteCarlo sweeps on a a q-states number matrix specified by "sequences".
-The "Jij", "h_local", "contact_list" and "site_degree" parameters are used to specify the model and are compatible with the outputs of ther `E_A_A` function.
+The "Jij", "h_local", "contact_list" and "site_degree" parameters are used to specify the model and are compatible with the outputs of the `E_A_A` function.

 - `E_A_A(q,pseudo_count,number,number_matrix,filename)`
 Predict conserved RNA## Executable Programsfffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff -